 The Tokugawa shogunate

 In 1600, a leader called Ieyasu won virtual control of Japan and inaugurated the Tokugawa shogunate (1600-1868).
-During this period the Japanese government isolated Japan from foreign influences, prohibiting overseas travel and maintaining only a small trading centre on the island of Nagasaki where Dutch merchants were based.
+During this period the Japanese government isolated Japan from foreign influences, prohibiting overseas travel and maintaining only a small trading center on the island of Nagasaki where Dutch merchants were based.

-The Tokugawa shoguns made the city of Edo (modern Tokyo) their capital, and from their imposed a rigid system of what can only be called centralised feudalism on the country.
+The Tokugawa shoguns made the city of Edo (modern Tokyo) their capital, and from their imposed a rigid system of what can only be called centralized feudalism on the country.
 They succeeded in maintaining stability until the last decades of their rule, and this led to a renewed time of economic expansion, especially in the early part of the period.
 Despite its isolation, important cultural and social changes took place as cities grew, the middle class expanded, literacy spread and a money economy reached all levels of society.
-In the cultural sphere, the Noh theatre, Kabuki drama and puppet theatre (Bunraki) came to prominence.
+In the cultural sphere, the Noh theater, Kabuki drama and puppet theater (Bunraki) came to prominence.
 Buddhism declined while the native Shinto religion increased in influence.
 The Tokugawa period formed the last chapter of Japan’s pre-modern history, and in many ways it saw traditional Japanese civilization reach its peak.